Youssef-Daouayry/JWT-Desktop-Application/README.md

 - Validate existing JWTs to ensure their integrity and authenticity.
 - Supports the HS256, HS384 and HS512 algorithms.

+## Requirements
+- Windows operating system
+- Qt 6.7.2 or compatible version
+- MinGW compiler (if building from source)

 ## Installation
 1. Clone the repository:
    ```bash